ceph/ceph-medic/docs/source/index.rst

 Inventory for Containers
 ------------------------
-Containers are usually deployed under *baremetal* hosts, so it is possible to just define the hosts like a regular inventory, and ceph-medic will connect to the containers that exist in the host to produce a meaningful report.
+Containers are usually deployed under *baremetal* hosts, so it is possible to define the hosts like a regular inventory, and ceph-medic will connect to the containers existing in the host to produce a meaningful report.

 Inventory for Container Platforms